cswank/kcli/README.md

 Assuming the messages that get printed are JSON, this print the sum of all age fields from each message in the partition.

+### Custom Decoder
+If your kafka messages are encoded in some way you can provide a custom decoder in the form of a plugin.
+See plugins/protobuf for an example.
+Once you have compiled the plugin you use it as the default decoder by starting kcli like so:

+    kcli -d /path/to/your/decoder.so

 ### Screen Colors

 If you don't like the defaul colors you can set KCLI_COLOR[0,1,2,3] to one of: